-The new and amended Australian Accounting Standards and Interpretations that apply for the first time in 2022 do not materially impact the financial statements of the Company.
+The new and amended Australian Accounting Standards and Interpretations that apply for the first time in 2023 do not materially impact the financial statements of the Company.

-Accounting Standards and Interpretations issued but not yet effective
+Accounting Standards and Interpretations issued but not yet effective b.
+Changes in accounting policies, disclosure, standards and interpretations (continued)

-Australian Accounting Standards and Interpretations have recently been issued or amended but are not yet effective and have not been adopted by the Company for the annual reporting year ended 31 December 2022.
+Australian Accounting Standards and Interpretations have recently been issued or amended but are not yet effective and have not been adopted by the Company for the annual reporting year ended 31 December 2023.
 The Company intends to adopt the new or amended standards or interpretations, when they become effective.

-AASB 1060 - General Purpose Financial Statements - Simplified Disclosures for For-Profit and Not-for-Profit Tier 2 Entities
+AASB 1060 - General Purpose Financial Statements - Simplified Disclosures for For-Profit and Not-for Profit Tier 2 Entities